-Box 1: Recommendations
+Box 1.
+Recommendations for planning extended training

-- Provide GP placements of a few months in different types of practice during the period of training; in addition, provide opportunities to work some sessions in other settings outside GP practice; - Trainees to have a mentor from within the practice and/or outside e.g. CCG/locality group, to support involvement in leadership activities, including a mandatory project in quality improvement or service development, as a requirement for CCT; - Provide shadowing opportunities for all trainees to work with both clinical and nonclinical professionals involved in business aspects of practice management; - Support practices with widening opportunities for newly qualified sessional doctors to further develop their generalist and enhanced skills and to be mentored by an experienced GP to help avoid a divide deepening between sessional doctors and partners.
-A toolkit has been developed for practices by Severn School of Primary Care, to support the personal and professional development of newly qualified GPs, which could help to address this;20 - Develop opportunities for integration of training across different specialities as part of a broad based training.
-For example, GPSTs and specialist medical trainees working in community clinics e.g. psychiatry, paediatrics, and care of the elderly.
+- Provide GP placements of a few months in different types of practice during the period of training; in addition, provide opportunities to work some sessions in other settings outside GP practice. - Trainees to have a mentor from within the practice and/or outside, for example, clinical commissioning group/locality group, to support involvement in leadership activities, including a mandatory project in quality improvement or service development, as a requirement for Certificate of Completion of Training. - Provide shadowing opportunities for all trainees to work with both clinical and non-clinical professionals involved in business aspects of practice management. - Support practices with widening opportunities for newly-qualified sessional doctors to further develop their generalist and enhanced skills, and to be mentored by an experienced GP to help avoid a divide deepening between sessional doctors and partners.
+A toolkit has been developed for practices by Severn School of Primary Care, to support the personal and professional development of newlyqualified GPs, which could help to address this.2 - Develop opportunities for integration of training across different specialties as part of a broad-based training.
+For example, GP specialty trainees and specialist medical trainees working in community clinics, such as, psychiatry, paediatrics, and care of older people.